cboecking/golang-env-setup/cheatsheet_go.md

   * maps cannot be compared with other maps, but can be compared with nil

 ####Interfaces
 * Can be implemented without being declared.
-This is a big big deal because it gives go the ability to implement an interface without depending on other code.
-Example: the time package implements the stringer interface from fmt without really it.
+This is a big big deal because it gives go code the ability to implement an interface without depending on other packages.
+Example: the time package implements the fmt.stringer interface without really knowing it.
 Time is a low level package.
 It would be inappropriate for the time package to depend on fmt (a relatively heavy package).
-But, because time implements the string function, the stringer interface is satisfied and therefore can be printed by fmt.
+But, because time implements the string function, the fmt.stringer interface is satisfied and therefore can be printed by fmt.

 ####Collections or Composite Types
 * arrays - fixed size and homo